 3) Public Locations: While this preventive act is not as obvious, it’s important to refrain from conversing about patients in any public area; this includes waiting rooms, hallways or elevators.
 Confidential information could otherwise be spread to visitors or other patients unknowingly.
 This policy should also refer to physical records; all patient files should be securely stored and inaccessible in public areas.

 4) Follow phone protocols: A medical office needs to have detailed guidelines in terms of what information is allowed to be given over the phone.
-Specific individuals such as health insurance reps and family will likely have the authority to be informed of patient details; however any other caller should be given very basic details over the phone to ensure HIPAA policies are obeyed.
+Specific individuals such as health insurance reps and families will likely have the authority to be informed of patient details; however, any other caller should be given very basic details over the phone to ensure HIPAA policies are obeyed.